YanaSn0/AutoHotkey/README.md

 Ditto database: 3 dot bottom right restore or backup.

 May need to suspend hotkeys (right click tray) to use other apps and or move stuff to other desktops via taskview.

+Run as admin to avoid admin apps conflicting.